Wyliemaster/GD-Decompiled/README.md

 - This Project is intended to be used as reference material to assist with modding.
 - This repository is <b>not</b> a matching decompilation
-- As the code is not compilable, there may be errors in the syntax.
+- This code is NOT intended to be compiled.
+I don't condone pirating the game!!

 Classes that ive pushed but haven't finished will be found in [Issues](https://github.com/Wyliemaster/GD-Decompiled/issues).